vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 stemmed from the temperature drop, and a desire to shift my sleep cycle to earlier and save time in order to catch up on the huge backlog of work.

+## 2026-09-18: skipped all exercises

+On Friday 2026-09-18, I skipped all exercises to be able to fit meal prep in the afternoon and also do laundry later in the day (I was heavily backlogged on cyclic personal chores).